 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Sharing Phase – Summary
+WordPress Traffic System: Automated Content Sharing Stage – Summary

-Once you have your WordPress site and plugins set up and configured, all you need to do then is add fresh content on a regular basis to automatically bring traffic.
+Once you have your site and plugins configured and set up, all you need to do then is add fresh content regularly to drive more web traffic organically.

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next section of the series.
+Once you have configured your WordPress site, the next step is to optimize the process.
+This step is covered in the next section of our WordPress Traffic System series.